apache/druid/docs/ingestion/concurrent-append-replace.md

 Concurrent append and replace is an [experimental feature](../development/experimental.md) available for JSON-based batch and streaming.
 It is not currently available for SQL-based ingestion.
 :::

 Concurrent append and replace safely replaces the existing data in an interval of a datasource while new data is being appended to that interval.
-One of the most common applications of this feature is appending new data (using say streaming ingestion) to an interval while compaction of that interval is already in progress.
+One of the most common applications of this feature is appending new data (such as with streaming ingestion) to an interval while compaction of that interval is already in progress.
+Druid segments the data ingested during this time dynamically.
+The subsequent compaction run segments the data into the  granularity you specified.

 To set up concurrent append and replace, use the context flag `useConcurrentLocks`.
 Druid will then determine the correct lock type for you, either append or replace.
 Although you can set the type of lock manually, we don't recommend it.